Justin01Wu/JavaFrame/springBoot/MICRO-SERVICE.md

 ## This page discuss Micro-Service
 By Justin.wu

-Micro-Service are buzzed, but like many technology, People exaggerate it's benefits We can easily find those so called benefits.
-So we mainly discuss drawbacks
+Micro-Service is hot, but like many technology, People exaggerate it's benefits.
+We can easily find those so called benefits.
+But people rarely think about drawbacks.
+So I mainly discuss drawbacks here:

 ### Drawbacks

 - How do you know an application is too big to be a monolithic?
-- Many applications are severely hurt by bad designs, bad code quality, unclear requirement, unclear road map, wrong technical direction.
+  Many applications are severely hurt by bad designs, bad code quality, unclear requirement, unclear road map, wrong technical direction.
+  They are cheated that the micro-service can solve maintainance issues
-   We had RPC, Web serivce, RMI before , why do so many people think micro-service is the silver bullet?
+- We had RPC, Web service, RMI , SOA and Corba before, why do so many people think micro-service is the silver bullet?
 - Heterogeneous environment is our difficulties, they usually come from companies merging.
    But now people used micro-service to open Pandora's box:
    Now we are creating heterogeneous environments for no good reason: https://blog.overops.com/5-ways-to-not-f-up-your-microservices-in-production/
 - This article is created by Justin.wu justin01.wu@gmail.com, please contact me if you like to discuss
 - How to manage the array of Microservices?
-   We have 10 Microservices , We have QA, Dev, UAT,and Prod, so we need to manage 40 Microservices instances which is risky: which code will be merged into which branch of which services and deploy to where
+   We have 10 Micro-Services, We have QA, Dev, UAT,and Prod. so we need to manage 40 Micro-Service instances which is risky: which code will be merged into which branch of which services and deploy to where
 - Strategy question:
-   I found many good questions on microservices in a few days, should we use research and prototype to figure out those questions or directly use real project to figure out?
+   I found many good questions on micro-services in a few days, should we use research and prototype to figure out those questions or directly use real project to figure out?
 - How to locate root cause of an error(troubleshooting): when an error happens, how do we know what is the root cause in the long call chain?
-   Like serviceA called service B, and service B called service C. every team needs some time to find if it is this service issue or another service issue.
+   Like serviceA called service B, and service B called service C. every team needs some time to find if it is this service issue or other service issue.
 - Fixing a bug:
   how to decide which service fix the issue if it can be fixed in multiple services?
   Every team will try to  hide its mistaken and push the fixing to other sides.